hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `network_tier` -
   (Optional)
   The networking tier used for configuring this address.
-This field can take the following values: PREMIUM or STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.

+  Possible values are:
+  * `PREMIUM`
+  * `STANDARD`

 * `service_label` -
   (Optional)